datamade/coordinated-entry-screening/README.md

 python manage.py createsuperuser
 ```

-DataMakers with staging server access!
-You can use the web interface (i.e., the `/surveys/` endpoint – see below) to create whatever survey data you like.
+*DataMakers with staging server access!* You can use the web interface (i.e., the `/surveys/` endpoint – see below) to create whatever survey data you like.
 However, to get started with development, consider dumping the CES staging database and restoring it on your local machine.
 [Follow this tutorial.](https://github.com/datamade/tutorials/blob/master/Dump-and-restore-Postgres.md) Note!
 If you use this option, you must first drop your database.

 ## Run the tool

 Phew!
 Congrats on surviving a massive setup.
 You are nearly ready to run the tool locally.
 But first, Twilio needs to know about your local version of the CES tool.
-To make your app reachable, use Ngrok, as advised by [the Twilio docs](https://www.twilio.com/docs/sms/quickstart/python#allow-twilio-to-talk-to-your-flask-application).
-As described, you will need two terminal windows: one with Ngrok running, the other with CES.
+To make your app reachable, use Ngrok as advised by [the Twilio docs](https://www.twilio.com/docs/sms/quickstart/python#allow-twilio-to-talk-to-your-flask-application).
+As the docs describe, you will need two terminal windows: one with Ngrok running, the other with CES.

 ```bash
 # in one window